rust-lang/book/src/ch20-01-unsafe-rust.md

 raw pointers in safe code; we just can’t dereference raw pointers outside an unsafe block, as you’ll see in a bit.

-We’ve created raw pointers by using `as` to cast an immutable and a mutable reference into their corresponding raw pointer types.
+We’ve created raw pointers by using the raw borrow operators: `&raw const num` creates a `*const i32` immutable raw pointer, and `&raw mut num` creates a `&mut i32` mutable raw pointer.
 Because we created them directly from references guaranteed to be valid, we know these particular raw pointers are valid, but we can’t make that assumption about just any raw pointer.

-To demonstrate this, next we’ll create a raw pointer whose validity we can’t be so certain of.
+To demonstrate this, next we’ll create a raw pointer whose validity we can’t be so certain of, using `as` to cast a value instead of using the raw reference operators.
 Listing 20-2 shows how to create a raw pointer to an arbitrary location in memory.
 Trying to use arbitrary memory is undefined: there might be data at that address or there might not, the compiler might optimize the code so there is no memory access, or the program might error with a segmentation fault.
-Usually, there is no good reason to write code like this, but it is possible.
+Usually, there is no good reason to write code like this, especially in cases where you can use a raw borrow operator instead, but it is possible.

 <Listing number="20-2" caption="Creating a raw pointer to an arbitrary memory address">